NickAlleeProgrammingProjectsPortfolio/bigDataMapReduceOnCustomDataset/README.md

 Velocity - 0 because the data ends last year, only includes data from December 2019

 Veracity - Most attributes are clean, but a few are messy.
-The trustworthiness of this dataset is a little questionable, without any way to verify its integrity.
+The trustworthiness of this dataset is a little questionable without any way to verify its integrity.

 Value - This could definitely hold some value to the city or state's government.
 They could use this data to see where more safety precautions are needed or maybe who needs more driving guidance/ training.